 Replacing Forcepoint ONE in 2026: The Buyer's Checklist for Upgrading to On-Device SWG

-Replacing Forcepoint in 2026 is a one-question decision: do you want another cloud-proxy SWG vendor, or do you want to upgrade the architecture?
+Replacing Forcepoint ONE in 2026 is a one-question decision: another cloud-proxy SWG vendor, or an architecture upgrade?
 This buyer's checklist scores Forcepoint ONE alternatives against eight 2026 requirements and explains why Zscaler, Netskope, and Cisco Umbrella SIG don't qualify as a real upgrade.
+The only category that clears all eight requirements is on-device SWG (dope.SWG), with purpose-built AI governance for ChatGPT, Claude, Gemini, and Copilot built in.
+This guide walks through the checklist itself, scores each platform category against it, and outlines the six-step migration playbook for moving off Forcepoint without breaking the workforce.

 The eight-point Forcepoint replacement checklist